 Tip #3: Leverage Trusts

 Property stored in trusts doesn't go through probate, making trusts a powerful tool for awarding property to beneficiaries while simultaneously making probate easier for your executor or personal representative.
-Make sure to consult your estate planning lawyer to utilize the full potential of your trust.
+Make sure to consult your lawyer to utilize the full potential of your trust.

 Tip #4: Don't Underestimate Family Drama

 It's not uncommon for family members to air long-hidden grievances during the probate process, even going so far as to contest the validity of a will.